ezYakaEagle442/aro-prv-acr/setup-network.md

 [Your SSH keys should have been generated at pre-req step](./setup-prereq#generates-your-ssh-keys)

+<span style="color:red">/!\ IMPORTANT </span> : If you create a Linux JumpOff you will not have access to the ARO console, you may pefer to use a Windows JumpOff instead.

 ```sh
 #az network nsg create --name nsg-management -g $rg_bastion_name --location $location
 #az network nsg rule create --access Allow -destination-port-range 3389 -source-address-prefixes Internet --name "Allow RDP from Internet" --nsg-name nsg-management -g $rg_bastion_name --priority 100